The Maxwell Compactness Property in Bounded Weak Lipschitz Domains with Mixed Boundary Conditions: Notation, preliminaries and outline of the proof

 In case of mixed boundary conditions we may consider the operator

 its closure

 and its adjoint

-Then the second adjoint is again the rotation $\rot$.
+Then the double adjoint is again the rotation $\rot$.
 Its domain of definition $D((\Rot^{*})^{*})$ is the space of all $E\in\rom$, such that

 for which it is not clear if it coincides with $\crctom$, since the test fields are a priori allowed to be taken not only from $\rcnom$ but also from the possibly larger space $\crcnom$.
 The same problem occurs for the operators '$ \nabla $' and '$\div$'.
-Therefore, the equalities (\ref{introws}) have to be shown by hand.
+Therefore, the equalities \eqref{introws} are not obvious consequences of simple functional analysis but need a detailed, technical argument.